Calcipotriol/betamethasone dipropionate

 Calcipotriol/betamethasone dipropionate, sold under the brand name Taclonex among others, is a fixed-dose combination medication of the synthetic vitamin D3 analog calcipotriol (also known as calcipotriene) and the synthetic corticosteroid betamethasone dipropionate for the treatment of plaque psoriasis.
-It is used in the form of ointment, topical suspension, gel, aerosol, and foam.
+It is provided in the form of ointment, topical suspension/ gel, aerosol foam and cream.

+Ointment and topical suspensions are both available as a generic medication.